Honda Improves Fuel Cell

 Last month we reported again on a drop of water

-.
+containing trillions of computers.
 UC Berkeley researchers have made

 electric motors of similar nanoscale dimensions; so small that one hundred